 If the driver has insurance, the loss will be paid out of their insurance policy.

 Rest assured your insurance rates will not increase due to the hit and run, as long as you report the incident to the police or collision-reporting center and your insurance company.
-For further tips on what to do if you are involved in a hit and run accident click here.

 After witnessing a hit-and-run accident:

-- Assess the scene of the incident.
+Assess the scene of the incident.
 If there are injuries or damage, call 9-1-1 immediately to report the incident.

-- Ensure your own safety before approaching the scene.
+Ensure your own safety before approaching the scene.
 Remember, collision scenes can pose a danger due to leaking fluids and combustibles.